-(d) The operator shall make and keep a record of an AVO inspection for not less than five years and make such record available for inspection by the division upon request.
+(d) The operator shall make and keep a record of an AVO inspection for not less

-(67) Subject to the division's prior written approval, the operator may use a remote or automated monitoring technology to detect leaks and releases in lieu of an AVO inspection.
+(6) Subject to the division's prior written approval, the operator may use a remote or automated monitoring technology to detect leaks and releases in lieu of an AVO inspection.

-F. Measurement of vented and flared natural gas.
+Measurement of vented and flared natural gas.